-...sociology puts its imperialistic title on this area of study only on the ground that sciences are practiced by human beings and therefore involve social behavior.
+... sociology puts its imperialistic title on this area of study only on the ground that sciences are practiced by human beings and therefore involve social behavior.
 In the same sense it would be possible and equally meritorious to describe as the economics of science the economic organization and evolution of science.
+(George J. Stigler, "Does Economics Have a Useful Past?"
+1982c: 112)

-(George J. Stigler 1969: 112)
+George Stigler (1911-1991) was devoted to science and to economics.
+He once joked that every morning he composed ". . . a stanza of my romantic epic, Science is a Boy's Best Friend."
+(1984: 34) Stigler did not bother to enter the debate of whether economics was a science, perhaps because of his general belief in the fruitlessness of methodological discussions.
+But the view that economics is a science permeates his work, e.g., his discussion of himself in an autobiographical essay flows naturally from comments about scientists in general, to that of economists in particular, then himself most particularly (1986: 93-95 and passim).

-George Stigler (1911-91) was devoted to science and to economics.
-He once joked that every morning he composed '...a stanza of my romantic epic, Science is a Boy's Best Friend' (Stigler 1984: 34).
-Stigler did not bother to enter the debate of whether economics was a science, perhaps because of his general belief in the fruitlessness of methodological discussions.
-But the view that economics is a science permeates his work, e.g. his discussion of himself in an autobiographical essay flows naturally from comments about scientists in general, to that of economists in particular, then himself most particularly (Stigler 1986: 93-5, passim).
-He noted (Stigler 1969: 112) that the scientific study of scientists has been mainly undertaken by sociologists rather than economists - there is an organized sub-field of sociology called 'the sociology of science', but no organized sub-field of economics called 'the economics of science'.
-Stigler thought that the void was unfortunate and he spent a significant amount of his time and energy helping to fill it.
+He noted (1982c: 112) that the scientific study of scientists has been mainly undertaken by sociologists rather than economists--there is an organized subfield of sociology called "the sociology of science," but no organized subfield of economics called "the economics of science."
+Stigler thought that the void was unfortunate and he spent a significant amount of his time and energy helping to fill it.1

-This is not inconsistent with his referring to, and making use of the work of sociologists, especially his former Columbia University colleague Robert K. Merton (e.g. Stigler 1969, 1980, 1983: 535).
-We would expect
+This is not inconsistent with his referring to, and making use of the work of sociologists, especially his former Columbia University colleague Robert K. Merton (e.g.: Stigler 1982c;